slaydenriley/slaydenriley.github.io/_posts/2019-12-20-cli_portfolio_project.markdown

 1. The executable ("../bin/banjo") starts the CLI class by calling *StellingBanjos::Cli.new.start*

-2. If the user decides to enter the catelog, the Scraper Class uses the provided link to scrape the webpage and put information into class variable, *@@all.*
+2. If the user decides to enter the catalog, the Scraper Class uses the provided link to scrape the webpage and put information into class variable, *@@all.*

-3. At this point, the Banjo Class creates banjos through a class method, *create_from_catelog*, which takes in the hash from Scraper.all
+3. At this point, the Banjo Class creates banjos through a class method, *create_from_catalog*, which takes in the hash from Scraper.all

-4. The CLI now neatly prints the banjos into a catelog format, as seen here:
+4. The CLI now neatly prints the banjos into a catalog format, as seen here:

 ```
 Loading...